-At Dolphin Academy, we offer a wide range of swimming classes in our Oldham, Ashton and Bury locations, to a wide range of happy swimmers.
-We teach from beginners of any age to experienced swimmers who want to improve their technique.
+At Dolphin Academy, we offer a wide range of swimming classes in our Oldham and Castleton locations, to a wide range of happy swimmers.
+We teach beginners of any age to experienced swimmers who want to improve their technique.
 Many of our groups are made up of children and we love and care for each one of them.
 We also know that every little swimmer has a parent who is worried about their child’s wellbeing and, naturally, their loved one’s safety during swimming lessons.
 Often, this natural concern means that we get requests by parents to be present during swimming.

 Now, we do have a ‘no parents on poolside’ policy and we would like to explain why it is in place to put your mind at ease!
 Although it might seem restrictive, it improves the safety of the swimming environment and we want the policy to reassure you that your child is in the safest environment possible.